g0v-data/g0v-hackmd-archive/notes/NlzvLbx3Rb-1Gvi7AIOPlQ.md

 **Features:**

-* Persistent Connections: Multiple requests and responses can be sent over the same connection thanks to HTT/1.1's introduction of the ability to maintain an open connection between the client and server.
-Performance is increased as a result of the decreased overhead associated with creating and severing connections for every request.

-* Host Header: The Host header was added to HTTP/1.1, enabling the hosting of numerous websites on a single server.
-This makes virtual hosting possible, in which several websites can be served by a single physical server depending on the value of the Host header.

-* Chunked Transfer-Encoding: Data can now be transferred in numerous pieces rather than all at once thanks to HTTP/1.1's support for chunked transfer encoding.
-When streaming data or transferring big files and the duration of the content is unknown ahead of time, this is helpful.
+* HTTP/1.1 introduced persistent connections, allowing multiple requests and responses to be sent over the same connection, reducing overhead.
+Additionally, the Host header enables virtual hosting, serving multiple websites on a single server.
+Chunked Transfer-Encoding supports transferring data in pieces, beneficial for streaming or transferring large files with unknown durations.

 **Strengths:**

-* Backward Compatibility: Because HTTP/1.1 preserves backward compatibility with HTTP/1.0, upgrading to the new protocol doesn't cause significant problems for websites and infrastructure that are already in place.

-* Persistent Connections: Because there's no need to create a new connection for every request, HTTP/1.1's reuse feature lowers latency and boosts performance.

-* Widely Supported: Since almost all web servers, clients, and proxies implement HTTP/1.1, the protocol is widely used and interoperable.
+* HTTP/1.1 brought significant advancements, including persistent connections for reduced overhead, the Host header enabling virtual hosting, and Chunked Transfer-Encoding for flexible data transfer.
+Its strengths lie in backward compatibility, persistent connections reducing latency, and widespread support among web servers, clients, and proxies.

 **Limitations:**

-* Head-of-Line Blocking: Head-of-line blocking affects HTTP/1.1, meaning that completing one request may prevent subsequent requests on the same connection from being processed.
-This may result in decreased performance and inefficiencies, particularly when loading several resources at once on a webpage.

-* Limited Multiplexing: Even though HTTP/1.1 allows for persistent connections, every client-server communication still uses a single connection.
-This restricts the amount of concurrency and parallelism, especially when retrieving several resources from the same server.

-* Security Vulnerabilities: Because HTTP/1.1 lacks internal authentication and encryption, communications are susceptible to manipulation and interception.
-Although HTTPS can help reduce these threats, HTTP 1.1 does not require it.
+* HTTP/1.1 suffers from head-of-line blocking, limited multiplexing capabilities, and security vulnerabilities due to the lack of internal authentication and encryption, making communications susceptible to manipulation and interception.

 ### HTTP/2: The Transition
 When HTTP/2 was released in 2015, it addressed the shortcomings of HTTP/1.1 and added new functionality, which made it a major improvement over HTTP/1.1.
 It improved network resource use by introducing HTTP streams, which allowed numerous requests and responses to be multiplexed over a single TCP connection.
 Because HTTP/2 streams are independent, as opposed to HTTP/1.1 pipelining, head-of-line blocking is eliminated, improving performance and lowering latency.